Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 But, rather than killing the engine, the lanyard on an air vest pulls a pin that pierces a CO2 canister.
 This canister then inflates the panels in the vest/jacket in under a second.

-Typically, it takes around 25-30kg of force to get the needle to perforate.
+Typically, it takes 25-30kg of force to get the needle to perforate.
 This makes accidental inflation unlikely.
-However, being hit from the back won’t always generate enough force to inflate the vest due to the lanyard design.
+However, being hit from the back won’t always generate enough pressure to inflate the vest due to the lanyard design.

 - Generally cheaper